woodyDM/embed-redis/readme.md

 - [ ] scan commands.( all / sortedset / hash / set)
 - [ ] Block command in Transaction and scripting
 - [ ] Events and `SizedOperation`
+- [ ] Use different AuthManager for cluster and standalone mode.